Lux981/PythonCalculator/README.md

 For run it u need to right click on .py file and open it in PyCharm or in VSCode.

-Sure previosly downloaded .zip archive.
+Sure previosly download .zip archive.